thomaspinckney3/cs4501/Project3.md

   to see what broke things as opposed to having to go through a huge set of changes all in one commit.

+- use Django Fixtures to reproducibly load test data into your databases.

 ### Calling HTTP/JSON APIs in Python ###

     import urllib.request